NEWS & PUBLICATIONS

 Partnerships for Financial Capability Brief – Center for Financial Services Innovation and the National Federation of Community Development Credit Unions (September 2015).

 This brief highlights the power of integrating credit products and financial coaching into workforce settings for low-income youth and young adults.
-MyPath is grateful to the National Federation of Community Development Credit Unions, Center for Financial Services Innovation, and the Kresge Foundation for supporting MyPath Credit, as well as Self-Help Federal Credit Union, for its partnership offering youth-friendly credit products.
+MyPath is grateful to the National Federation of Community Development Credit Unions, Center for Financial Services Innovation, and the Kresge Foundation for supporting MyPath Credit, as well as Self-Help Federal Credit Union, for its partnership in offering youth-friendly credit products.

 Increasing Youth Financial Capability: An Evaluation of MyPath Savings Initiative – The Journal of Consumer Affairs’ Special Issue on Starting Early for Financial Success (February 2015).

 We co-authored this paper together with our outside evaluators from Eastern Washington University, the Federal Reserve Bank of San Francisco and the Center for Social Development.
 The article focuses on the pilot results of our MyPath Savings model, highlighting new data analysis– in addition to statistically significant changes in financial behaviors, MyPath improves youth self-efficacy, future outlook and confidence.